Clad3815/ai-function-helper/README.md

 */
 ```

 These examples demonstrate the versatility of the `aiFunction` module in handling various tasks, from content generation to data analysis and text processing.
-Each example includes a detailed `funcReturn` schema to ensure structured and validated output from the AI model.
+Each example includes a detailed `funcReturn` schema in both JSON Schema and Zod formats, ensuring structured and validated output from the AI model.
+The added descriptions in both formats provide better context for the AI, potentially improving the quality and accuracy of the generated responses.

 ## Tests